Monitoring pfSense with Wazuh: A Comprehensive Guide

 Configuring for firewall logs

-Add the following to the /var/ossec/etc/ossec.conf configuration file and then restart the agent
+Add the following lines to the /var/ossec/etc/ossec.conf configuration file:

 <localfile>